alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

         ```
         - another necessary setting: [Turn off Firewall on the VM](https://support.microsoft.com/en-us/windows/turn-microsoft-defender-firewall-on-or-off-ec0844f7-aebd-0583-67fe-601ecf5d774f)

-    - connect using [Remote Desktop Connection](https://support.microsoft.com/en-us/windows/how-to-use-remote-desktop-5fe128d5-8fb1-7a23-3b8a-41e636865e8c) on the machine, [download AltTester Desktop](https://alttester.com/alttester/#pricing), install it, launch it and leave it running and listening on port `13000`
+    - connect using [Remote Desktop Connection](https://support.microsoft.com/en-us/windows/how-to-use-remote-desktop-5fe128d5-8fb1-7a23-3b8a-41e636865e8c) on the machine, [download AltTester® Desktop](https://alttester.com/alttester/#pricing), install it, launch it and leave it running and listening on port `13000`

     ```eval_rst

         .. note::
-            You can have AltServer waiting for connections either by starting it manually via GUI or you can use a cmd to start in batchmode (the ease of running in batch mode comes with the requirement to have an **AltTester Pro license**).
+            You can have AltServer waiting for connections either by starting it manually via GUI or you can use a cmd to start in batchmode (the ease of running in batch mode comes with the requirement to have an **AltTester® Pro license**).
     ```
-    - since in our example we chose the batchmode option, we have to set up the path of the AltTester Desktop app executable in the system **PATH environment variable**
+    - since in our example we chose the batchmode option, we have to set up the path of the AltTester® Desktop app executable in the system **PATH environment variable**
     - then from *Azure portal Operations* > *Run Command* option we choose: *RunPowerShellScript*
         ```eval_rst
         .. image:: ../_static/img/alttester-with-cloud/bitbar-clientside-remote-connection-azur-portal-operations.png